Chengcheng-Xiao/Occupation-matrix-control-in-VASP/README.md

 1. To set a specific electronic occupation.

-2. To obtain localisation at a specific site (atom and location) and look for the minimum energy occupation.
+2. To obtain localization at a specific site (atom and location) and look for the minimum energy occupation.

 ## Installing